 ~knowing when to use Death Lotus is important, make sure that you have enough time to get enough hits off before they run out of range or interrupt you

-~using Sinister Steel with Bouncing Blades can prevent the enemy from using healing items and spells effectively
+~using Preparation with Bouncing Blades can prevent the enemy from using healing items and spells effectively

 ~if you are laning with someone make sure to coordinate your strikes so that no enemy gets away when you finally decide to kill

 Champions to be aware of

 This consists mainly of those champions who out range you and those with CC.
 Be careful not to get too close or over extend, as they will take any chance to kill you.

 These 4 out range you and will take this advantage to harass you as often as possible.

 Caitlyn is the most problematic out of the bunch because of her passive, Headshot.

 These 4 are the most annoying stun users.
 Stay out of their range and wait to use your ultimate after they waste their skill.
 Be especially aware of Poppy, she can two shot you easily.

 You should be careful with any mages since they can most likely burst you down easily if played properly.
 Be cautious around them and make sure not to get caught in range of their abilities unless you are certain you can kill them.